Small Business Management and Entrepreneurship Degree Specialization

 According to the United States Small Business Administration, there are more than 16.5 million small businesses in the United States.
 And the most successful ones use technological advances to allow them to compete with larger firms in the marketplace.
-Master this type of knowledge by earning your bachelor's degree in business with a specialization in Small Business Management and Entrepreneurship.
+Master this type of knowledge by completing the Small Business Management and Entrepreneurship degree specialization.
 You can obtain the skills and methods needed to launch a new enterprise, take over an existing business, or be a dynamic manager who can make a dramatic difference in the future of a small business.
 Start becoming an entrepreneur today.

 Follow a career track in Small Business Management and Entrepreneurship by choosing this specialization when you earn one of the following bachelor's degrees from DeVry University:

 Learn more about the advantages of studying Small Business Management and Entrepreneurship at DeVry University.
 Request more information.

 When you specialize your business degree in Small Business Management and Entrepreneurship, your coursework may include these career-enhancing courses:

 - Budgeting and Forecasting – In this Small Business Management course, students design and implement a departmental budget encompassing the various processes that account for resource expenditures, as well as develop a long-range budget forecast and assess its impact on departmental planning.

 - E-Commerce for Small Business – This Small Business Management course explores the potential of e-commerce and its impact on small business practices.
 Topics include opportunities, issues, alternatives, and techniques to support the development of an Internet marketing plan and related website.